oneapi-src/oneDNN/source/programming_model.rst

 The order of OP being added to the graph is considered as the order of OP being executed.
 The returned partitions should not contain OP not supported by the oneDNN Graph API implementation.
-The partitions should not contain wild-card OP.
 Partitions should not form cyclic dependence within the graph.
-It is the user's responsibility to detect any dependence cycle between the partitions and operations not passing to oneDNN Graph implementation.
+If user doesn’t pass a complete graph, it is the user's responsibility to detect any dependence cycle between the partitions and operations not passing to oneDNN Graph implementation.

 The logical tensor passed at the graph construction stage might contain incomplete information, for example, dimension and shape information are spatially known.
 Complete information is not required but helps the oneDNN Graph to form better partition decisions.
+Adding op to a graph is not thread-safe.
+Users must create a graph, add op, and get partition in the same thread.

 .. literalinclude:: code_snippets/graph.hpp
    :language: cpp